hc825b/hc825b.github.io/_pages/about.md

 —— 納蘭性德《採桑子》

 Both poems use 謝橋 as a metonymy of the "bridge" connecting to where the authors meet their ideal female or the performer they adore and admire, much like the Japanese idol in my interpretation.
-It originates from a talented 妓 (female performer trained in music and dancing, though its modern meaning has changed) with the surname 謝.
+It originates from a talented 妓 (female performer trained in music and dancing, though its meaning has changed) with the surname 謝.
 謝家 (Xie's house) is then used to refer to the high-end place, usually a restaurant or a *tea house*, to enjoy her performance, and 謝橋 means the path to the place and, in my interpretation, symbolizes the connection to the great enjoyment from meeting their idol.